motopress/getwid/readme.txt

 * [Content Timeline block](https://getwid.getmotopress.com/content-timeline-block/) - display chronological order of any events in a stylish timeline graph with such adjustable containers as headings, subheadings, images, etc.
 * [Image Hotspot block](https://getwid.getmotopress.com/image-hotspot-block/) - place unlimited animated markers with fully customizable tooltips over your image to make it more informative and interactive.

+Check [settings and examples](https://motopress.com/blog/category/getwid-gutenberg-blocks/) of each Getwid block.
 We are in the process of building more on-demand blocks for Gutenberg!

+= Getwid WordPress Theme =
-Check out free [Getwid Base theme](https://wordpress.org/themes/getwid-base/) designed for full compatibility with Getwid plugin.
+Check our free [Getwid Base theme](https://wordpress.org/themes/getwid-base/) designed for full compatibility with Getwid plugin.

 With Getwid blocks library, we take a special approach to building and styling content in Gutenberg: